calmjs/calmjs/README.rst

 into the package's egg-info metadata section.

-All packages that ultimately depending on this ``example.package`` will have the option to pick up this ``package.json`` egg-info metadata.
+All packages that ultimately depending on this ``example.package`` will have the option to inherit this ``package.json`` egg-info metadata.
 One way to do this is through that package's ``setup.py``.
 By invoking ``setup.py npm --init`` from there, a new ``package.json`` will be written to the current directory as if running ``npm init`` with all the